 And don’t forget to keep customers coming back with bounce-back coupons with every purchase.

-11. Be Ready for the Unexpected in the Salon Business
+11. Be Ready for the Unexpected When Running a Hair Salon Business

 Just like any business, the hair salon industry can throw some curveballs your way.
 To run a successful hair salon, you’ve got to be ready to roll with the punches.
 Being proactive and having strategies in place to handle risks will help you ride out the tough times and come out stronger.